junxit/us-congress-code/title-26/chapter-1/sec-1.md

 Pub.
 L. 88–272, title I, § 131, Feb.
 26, 1964, 78 Stat.
 30, as amended by Pub.
 L. 99–514, § 2, Oct.
 22, 1986, 100 Stat.
 2095, provided that: “Except for purposes of section 21 of the Internal Revenue Code of 1986 [formerly I.R.C.
 1954] (relating to effect of changes in rates during a taxable year), the amendments made by parts I and II of this title [amending this section and sections 2, 11, 37, 141, 144, 242, 821, 871, 963, 6016, 6074, 6154, 6212, 6504, and 6655 of this title] shall apply with respect to taxable years beginning after December 31, 1963.”

+### Short Title of 2015 Amendment

+Pub.
+L. 114–14, § 1, May 22, 2015, 129 Stat.
+198, provided that: “This Act [amending section 104 of this title] may be cited as the ‘Don’t Tax Our Fallen Public Safety Heroes Act’.”

 ### Short Title of 2014 Amendment

 Pub.
 L. 113–295, div.
 A, § 1(a), Dec.
 19, 2014, 128 Stat.
 4010, provided that: “This division [see Tables for classification] may be cited as the ‘Tax Increase Prevention Act of 2014’.”
 Pub.
 L. 113–295, div.
 A, title II, § 201, Dec.
 19, 2014, 128 Stat.
 4024, provided that: “This title [see Tables for classification] may be cited as the ‘Tax Technical Corrections Act of 2014’.”
 Pub.
 L. 113–295, div.
 B, § 1(a), Dec.
 19, 2014, 128 Stat.
 4056, provided that: “This division [see Tables for classification] may be cited as the ‘Stephen Beck, Jr., Achieving a Better Life Experience Act of 2014’ or the ‘Stephen Beck, Jr., ABLE Act of 2014’.”
 Pub.
 L. 113–168, § 1, Sept.
 26, 2014, 128 Stat.
 1883, provided that: “This Act [enacting section 139E of this title and provisions set out as notes under section 139E of this title] may be cited as the ‘Tribal General Welfare Exclusion Act of 2014’.”
 Pub.
 L. 113–94, § 1, Apr.
 3, 2014, 128 Stat.
 1085, provided that: “This Act [amending sections 9006, 9008, 9009, 9012, and 9037 of this title and sections 282 and 282a of Title 42, The Public Health and Welfare, and enacting provisions set out as a note under section 282a of Title 42] may be cited as the ‘Gabriella Miller Kids First Research Act’.”